bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

 # Practical Use Cases.
-Using `nbd` on a resource-limited mobile device will cause performance and energy issues, but there are a few use cases where using nbd to mount a remote block device is helpful.
+Using `nbd` on a resource-limited mobile device will cause performance and energy issues, but there are use cases where using nbd to mount a remote block device is helpful.

-The examples below could also be performed at a higher level, such as with inodes or with a distributed filesystem.
-However, none of these options gives obviously better performance or development time advantages, and experimental results comparing nbd to the alternatives will show the best option.
+Inodes or a distributed filesystem can also be used for these examples, but further experimental results are needed to determine the best solution.

 ## Device Management for Corporate Security Policies.
-The network block device can be paired with LVM to mirror Android's physical block devices as files on a remote server.
-With corporate phones, nbd could be used to synchronize the device containing `/system` to a central server when employees are on-site so that the phone configuration files can be monitored.
+Corporate phones can use a network block device with LVM to mirror Android's physical block devices as files on a remote server to synchronize the device containing `/system` to a central server when employees are on-site.

 ## Application Behavior Analysis for Malware Detection.
 The amount of applications on the marketplace is approaching 1 million, and seemingly benign applications could perform malicious actions on a user's device.
-This use case would involve using nbd with LVM to mirror all of the phone's block devices to a remote server that has the capabilities of streaming the block writes in real time when an application is performing.
+This use case would involve using nbd with LVM to mirror the phone's block devices to a remote server that has the capabilities of streaming the block writes in real time when an application is performing.